 Yes, the cost that lap-shoulder belt seating adds when buying new buses is a hurdle that has to be cleared.
 But we should treat that cost as a worthy investment to “further enhance the safety of the students,” as NASDPTS put it, and not as a reason to oppose lap-shoulder belts for school buses.

 We as an industry have been debating this topic for a long time, and the debate will probably continue until lap-shoulder belts are mandated on large school buses (and I believe that they eventually will be).

 I’ve given you my perspective on the issue.
 Now I’d like to hear yours.
 We want to provide a forum for anyone interested to discuss the pros and cons of lap-shoulder belts on school buses.
-Post a comment on our blog, and see what other readers have to say.
+Post a comment below, and see what other readers have to say.